Gordon003/Scratch-To-Python/README.md

 Perfect for advanced Scratch students who want to make game in actual programming language and learn good syntax and style.

+It will be continuously updated till the MVP of making most Scratch game are met.

-Developed by Gordon since January 2020.
+Developed since January 2021.

 ## Requirement
 - **Pygame Library**